anjana-sundar/PayEd/README.md

-# AnnaPay Payroll Notification Simulation
+# PayEd Payroll Notification Simulation
-AnnaPay - Payroll Notification System
+PayEd - Payroll Notification System
 Agile | Sprint Zero | User Stories + Test Cases + Team Division

 ## What This Is
-This is a simulated payroll notification system demonstrating edge-case handling and workflow validation for AnnaPay.
+This is a simulated payroll notification system demonstrating edge-case handling and workflow validation for PayEd.

 ## What It Simulates
 - Employee data validation